-Contact: Brian Lilliston 757.789.1769 or Chief Academic Officer 757.789.1748
+Contact Brian Lilliston @ 757.789.1769 or the Chief Academic Officer @ 757.789.1748

-Purpose: This program is designed to prepare students to work as welders in industry and to provide them with an introduction to the various types of equipment and materials used in welding.
+This program is designed to prepare students to work as welders in industry and to provide them with an introduction to the various types of equipment and materials used in welding.
 AWS, ASME and other certifications are also available.

-Courses Required Course Credits Course Credits
+Courses Required d Course Credits

 WEL 21 Arc Welding I 5

 WEL 22 Arc Welding II 5

 WEL 31 Introductory Gas Tungsten Arc Welding 4

 WEL 32 Introductory Gas Metal Arc Welding 6

 WEL 150 Welding Drawing and Interpretation 3

+Total Minimum Cr redits Required 23

 Welding Suggested Sequence

 FALL Credits SPRING Credits

 WEL 21 5 WEL 31 4

 WEL 22 5 WEL 32 6

 10 WEL 150 3

+13

+COURSE DESCRIPTIONS

-COURSE DESCRIPTIONS COURSE NUMBERS
+COURSE NUMBERS

-01-09 Developmental Studies 10-99 Selected Certificate Programs & Career Studies Certificates 100-199 Freshman courses that may be used for Associate Degree or Certificate Programs 200-299 Sophomore courses that may be used for Associate Degree or Certificate Programs
+10-99 Selected Certificate Programs & Career Studies Certificates

+Freshman courses that may be used for Associate Degree or Certificate Programs Sophomore courses that may be used for Associate Degree or Certificate Programs